eliax1996/python-quickstart-repo/README.md

 ### The kafka design

-Kafka Design
 The messages are stored in the Kafka topic using `JSON` formatting.
 The key of each message is set to the `URL`, in order to distribute the messages efficiently across the partitions and to maintain the ordering of messages for the same URL.

-## The ci/cd pipeline
+### The CI pipeline

+The CI pipeline is managed through `Github Actions`, and is automatically triggered with each new commit to the repository.

-The CI/CD pipeline performs the following tasks in order:
+The is composed of the following tasks performed in order:

 1. Verification of code style, typing, and formatting via `pre-commit` hooks (that can be configured to run also locally before pushing).

-2. Execution of unit tests.
+2. Execution of unit tests using the `pytest` library.

 3. Code coverage analysis (and wall if the coverage isn't enough).

 4. Creation of Docker images for various platforms using QEMU.

-5. Deployment of Docker images to Docker Hub with a `github.run_number-SNAPSHOT` tag.
+5. Building of the Docker images to and push to Docker Hub with a `github.run_number-SNAPSHOT` tag.

 # Known Issues, Limitations, and Possible Improvements

 1. Given the limited amount of time, basic logging was added, but observability was not fully implemented.
-   To have a better understanding of the application behavior, metrics and tracing could be added in the future.
+   To have a better understanding of the application behavior metrics could be added in the future.

-2. The current CI/CD pipeline could be improved by creating a semantic versioning system and adding a more descriptive Docker tag.
+2. The current CI pipeline could be improved by creating a semantic versioning system and adding a more descriptive Docker tag.

 3. The code for loading configurations can be simplified to reduce complexity.